-- Plugin tracking should make plugin debugging much easier. - Core error messages can specify which plugin. - E.g. "continuation used after deleted" - Long term plugin reload. - Old plugin can be marked 'dead' and events for continuations from that plugin discarded by the event loop.
+- ▶ Plugin tracking should make plugin debugging much easier. - ► Core error messages can specify which plugin. - ► E.g. "continuation used after deleted" - Long term plugin reload. - Old plugin can be marked 'dead' and events for continuations from that plugin discarded by the event loop.

-Cache : Partial Object Caching
+Cache: Partial Object Caching

-- Chunked caching. - Hopefully better performance due to less lock contention, no flying Dutchman retries. - Stale while revalidate. - This required changes in the basic live cache object structures. - Now there are "slices", time based versions of alternates. - > Only latest slice is written to disk, others are discarded when the object becomes inactive.
+- Chunked caching. - Hopefully better performance due to less lock contention, no flying Dutchman retries. - Stale while revalidate. - ▶ This required changes in the basic live cache object structures. - ▶ Now there are "slices", time based versions of alternates. - Only latest slice is written to disk, others are discarded when the object becomes inactive. - Also needed for handling server based updates to partially cached objects. - Thundering herd mitigation. - May have some performance impact, need to investigate.